 7. YES, THERE IS A LOT OF SWEARING.

 According to the Family Media Guide, which monitors profanity, sexual content, and violence in movies, Scarface features 207 uses of the “F” word, which works out to about 1.21 F-bombs per minute.
 In 2014, Martin Scorsese more than doubled that with a record-setting 506 F-bombs thrown in The Wolf of Wall Street.

 8. TONY MONTANA WAS NAMED FOR A FOOTBALL STAR.

 Stone, who was a San Francisco 49ers fan, named the character of Tony Montana after Joe Montana, his favorite football player.

+That chainsaw scene, by the way, was based on a real incident.
 To research the movie, Stone embedded himself with Miami law enforcement and based the infamous chainsaw sequence on a gangland story he heard from the Miami-Dade County police.

 The film was originally going to be shot entirely on location in Miami, but protests by the local Cuban-American community forced the movie to leave Miami two weeks into production.
 Besides footage from those two weeks, the rest of the movie was shot in Los Angeles, New York, and Santa Barbara.

-In order to heighten the severity of the gunfire, De Palma and the special effects coordinators created a mechanism to synchronize the gun fire with the open shutter on the movie camera to show the huge muzzle flash coming from the guns in the final shootout.
+In order to heighten the severity of the gunfire, De Palma and the special effects coordinators created a mechanism to synchronize the gunfire with the open shutter on the movie camera to show the huge muzzle flash coming from the guns in the final shootout.